 Access to the National Cryo-Electron Microscopy Facility

-The initial aim of the National Cryo-Electron Microscopy Facility (NCEF) is to provide cryo-EM images collected on state-of-the-art instruments to extramural academic users who can show that they have specimens of the required quality ready for imaging at high resolution.
+The aim of the user facility is to provide cryo-EM images collected on state-of-the-art instruments to extramural academic users who can show that they have specimens of the required quality ready for imaging at high resolution.

-NCEF is intended to advance the mission of the NCI.
-To be considered, applicants must submit a completed NCEF Sample Information Form (SIF) and upload pre-screening images to include project relevance in cancer research by online portal submission and creation of a user log-in at https://apply.cancer.gov/login.
+To be considered, applicants must submit a completed NCEF Sample Information Form (SIF) and upload pre-screening images to include sample relevance in cancer research by online portal submission and creation of a user log-in at https://ncef.submittable.com/login.

 Please see the NCEF Process Workflow below.

-To be considered, projects should fulfill the following requirements:
+To be considered, samples should fulfill the following requirements:

-- The project must be related to cancer research
+- The sample must be related to cancer research

 - Only biosafety level 1 (BSL 1) samples can be accepted.
 No potentially infectious or toxic material can be accepted